 A backup of the entire system is the best strategy against hardware problems, software issues, and malware that can not only damage but also corrupt main files.
 If you don’t create the backup regularly then you can lose important documents, photos, very important custom configurations, or other things that you may have spent many hours making or setting up by mistakes or online threats like ransomware and malware.

-On Windows 10, you can make back up by using a different method.
-You can range files from manually copying files from internal hard-drive to external storage, storing files on OneDrive or another cloud service, to using a third-party backup tool.
+On Windows 10, you can make a backup by using a different method.
+Also, you can do the system restore for Windows which will help you to get back to the previous stable state if anything goes wrong.
+You can range files from manually copying files from internal hard drive to external storage, storing files on OneDrive or another cloud service, to using a third-party backup tool.
 If you don’t want to use a third-party solution, then you can use the Windows default backup system facility.

 How to Backup Files on Windows 10